open-telemetry/community/docs/how-to-handle-public-calendar.md

 2. See which OpenTelemetry Zoom accounts are being used for the meetings immediately before, during, and after your desired time.
 The Zoom account name / number is typically listed in the description of each meeting; if it isn't, you can join a meeting (even if it isn't occurring now), click on the green shield icon in the top left, and see the account name / number in the 'host' field.
 3. Choose a Zoom account that isn't already being used for one of the meetings immediately before, during, or after your desired time slot.
 You may also choose a Zoom account that is being used *exactly* once immediately before, during, or after (we can run a maximum of two concurrent meetings with each account).
 4. Log into that Zoom account, click "Schedule a meeting", and create a recurring meeting with the desired meeting name and no fixed schedule.
-5. Copy the newly generated unique Zoom link and paste it into the calendar invite when you create it.
+5. Copy the newly generated unique Zoom link and paste it into the calendar event's description and location.

 ### Inviting attendees
 All meetings should invite a publicly joinable google group `calendar-...@opentelemetry.io` which is specific to the meeting series.